aspect-build/aspect-cli/README.md

 The underlying version of Bazel can be configured in your `.bazelversion` file or the `BAZEL_VERSION` environment variable.

-## Windows

-Windows releases are no longer published as of [v5.5.0](https://github.com/aspect-build/aspect-cli/releases/tag/5.5.0).
-This is due to a new dependency on [go-tree-sitter](https://github.com/tree-sitter/tree-sitter-go) which has a CGO dependency that makes cross compiling to Windows difficult.

-To produce Windows releases will require some engineering work to resolve the CGO cross compilation issues.
-Please let us know if you require a Windows Aspect CLI binary.
+> [!IMPORTANT]
-In the meantime, we recommend using WSL2 on Windows.
+> Windows releases for Aspect CLI standard will be available soon.
+In the meantime, please use Aspect CLI OSS releases on Windows.

 # Usage